- April 12, 2017

 The brain is a fascinating structure, the complexities of which science continues to explore.
 “The boss of the body,” it’s the control center for thinking, emotions, perception, learning, language, remembering, and more.
 Damage to this essential organ can result in an assortment of physical and psychological problems.
 When a sudden bump, blow, or jolt to the head disrupts the brain’s functions, it is defined by the Centers for Disease Control and Prevention as a “traumatic brain injury” (TBI).
-Ranging from mild to severe, TBIs commonly arise from vehicle accidents, slips and falls, assaults, and sports.
+Ranging from mild to severe, TBIs commonly arise from vehicle accidents, slip and fall accident injuries, assaults, and sports.

 The microparticles appear to spread inflammation beyond the injury site and are also capable of activating microglia that are at rest, suggesting that once present, they could trigger further inflammation by themselves.
 Inflammation occurs at a cellular level and is the immune system’s response to infection, irritation, or damage.
 It has been linked to the degeneration of nerve cells that play a part in dementia – a condition for which there currently is no cure.